bbc/newslabs-theta-twitter-pipeline/README.md

 * `mkdir public/images/`
 * `mkdir public/images/output`

-## Run

-Run `monitor_additions.py ./public/images/output.
-As soon as an image (`.jpg`, can be changed) lands in the directory (optional), this image will be watermarked, resized, and sent to Twitter.

 ## Install node app

 * `npm install`

-## Run node app
+## Run

-* `npm start`
-* Go to `localhost:3000`
-* Ensure your Ricoh Theta is on and you are connected to its wifi.
+Run `sh run.sh`.
+As soon as an image (`.jpg`, can be changed) lands in the directory (done by hitting "Publish" in the web app), this image will be watermarked, resized, and sent to Twitter.

+*Just make sure you're connected to the Theta wifi.*

 # License